citrix/citrix-daas-rest-go/citrixorchestration/docs/HypervisorServerHAAddressesResponseModel.md

 HasHAAddresses returns a boolean if a field has been set.

+### SetHAAddressesNil

+`func (o *HypervisorServerHAAddressesResponseModel) SetHAAddressesNil(b bool)`

+ SetHAAddressesNil sets the value for HAAddresses to be an explicit nil

+### UnsetHAAddresses
+`func (o *HypervisorServerHAAddressesResponseModel) UnsetHAAddresses()`

+UnsetHAAddresses ensures that no value is present for HAAddresses, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)